MohitDhanjani/RedisAuthAPIGateway/README.md

 # RedisAuthAPIGateway

-**A AWS Lambda function for API Gateway authentication with Redis using Custom Authorizer feature.
-Written in Node with Promises.**
+**AWS Lambda function for API Gateway authentication with Redis using Custom Authorizer feature.
+Written in JavaScript (Node.js) with Promises.**

 ## What is it for?
 If are using...